Contents

 16 April 2024 - The Tobacco and Vapes Bill got its second reading in the House of Commons allowing MPs to debate on the main propositions within the bill.
 The Bill was voted through to the next phase.

-Late April 2024 - The Bill will enter the committee stage, allowing for amendments to be tabled and further debate to take place on the finer details of the Bill.
+Late April 2024 - The Bill entered the committee stage, allowing for amendments to be tabled and further debate to take place on the finer details of the Bill.

 When will vape flavours be banned?